Summit Primary Care

 Blood tests represent one of the most fundamental methods for diagnosing the cause of your symptoms and generally checking on your overall health.
 The experienced team at Summit Primary Care takes care of your diagnostic needs by performing blood draws in the office.
 They also specialize in techniques that help anxious patients successfully have their blood drawn.
-To schedule an appointment, call one of the offices in Denver, Colorado Springs, or Pueblo, Colorado, or book online today.
+To schedule an appointment, call one of the offices in Denver, Colorado Springs, La Junta, or Pueblo, Colorado, or book online today.

 You might need a blood test to:

 - Evaluate the function of your heart, kidneys, liver, or thyroid gland

 - Diagnose diseases such as diabetes, anemia, and high cholesterol

 - Identify your risk for chronic health conditions like heart disease